lifethroughcode/hylia.blog/src/posts/creating-an-encrypted-emergency-backup-drive.md

   - Encryption
   - Wearable Backup
 ---
-Redundancy and Disaster Recovery is a topic that really interests me, it's important both in a work and personal environment.
+Redundancy and Disaster Recovery are topics that really interests me, it's important both in a work and personal environment.
 Losing data is not fun.

 When it comes to my data I don’t want to take any chances, I want to make sure that if disaster happens I am prepared, and have a disaster recovery plan in place.
 I will perhaps share a guide on creating a personal disaster recovery plan in the future.